-Art, Drama, Teacher Progress Statement in recognition of performance across a combination of skill areas and Design progress in understanding and knowledge against PLCs: Technology, Food & Nutrition, Music and PE Red - Still developing across each of the skill areas.
-Amber - Strong performance in some skill areas but can improve in others.
-Green - Strong performance across all key skill areas. indoic did i E Gold - Outstanding performance across all skill areas.
+Art, Drama, Teacher Progress Statement in recognition of performance across a combination of skill areas and Design progress in understanding and knowledge against PLCs: Technology, Food & Red - Still developing across each of the skill areas.
+Nutrition, Amber - Strong performance in some skill areas but can improve in others.
+Music and PE Green - Strong performance across all key skill areas.
+Gold - Outstanding performance across all skill areas.